 Historically, GDP and RPK growth have been highly correlated; however, 2017 was another year in which air passenger growth outpaced global GDP growth.
 In the 2018-2038 Global Market Forecasts ("GMF"), The Boeing Company ("Boeing") and Airbus S.A.S ("Airbus") forecast annual RPK growth of 4.7% and 4.4%, respectively, over the next 20 years while global GDP is expected to grow by 4.5% in 2018.
 Airbus expects traffic between emerging markets to grow at 6.2%, far outpacing the GDP growth expected in these economies.
 According to Boeing's GMF, RPKs in domestic China will grow at 6.1% annually over the next 20 years, and traffic within Asia is expected to grow at 5.7% annually.
-While the domestic United States ("U.S.") market is currently the largest in the world by passenger traffic, China is expected to grow by 20.0% per year, it is slated to become the third largest aviation market by the early 2020s.
+While the domestic United States ("U.S.") market is currently the largest in the world by passenger traffic, China is expected to overtake the U.S. within the next 20 years.
+India is also expected to play an increasing role in the market.
+With domestic passenger traffic in India expected to grow by 20.0% per year, it is slated to become the third largest aviation market by the early 2020s.
 Boeing also predicts that the Asia-Pacific region will account for 37.0% of the world's passenger fleet by 2038, while Airbus is predicting Asia to play an even larger role, accounting for 42.0% of all aircraft deliveries between 2018 and 2038.
 With the Asia-Pacific region playing such a pivotal role in the market, GDP and RPK growth is now becoming more aligned with Asia's market growth and less correlated with U.S. economic metrics.